Climate change in South Carolina: Rising seas and retreating shores

 Nichols has experienced repeated flooding, and coastal areas of Charleston have flooded.

 Brackish water incursions into the Waccamaw River near Georgetown due to rising sea levels are increasing the risk of exposure to toxic vibrio bacteria.

 "As the oceans warm, seawater expands and raises sea level.
 Melting ice adds more water to the ocean, further raising sea level.
 In South Carolina, the land surface is sinking, so the observed rate of sea level rise relative to the land is greater than the global average rise in sea level.
 If the oceans and atmosphere continue to warm, sea level is likely to rise one to four feet in the next century along the coast of South Carolina".

 "As sea level rises, the lowest dry lands are submerged and become either tidal wetland or open water.
 To some extent, wetlands can create their own land and keep pace with a slowly rising sea.
 But in many southeastern coastal areas, wetlands will not keep pace, and instead convert to open water.
 Many species of birds, fish, and shellfish in South Carolina depend on coastal wetlands that are threatened by rising sea level.
 Salt marshes provide habitat for clams, mussels, oysters, and other shellfish.
 They also provide nurseries and feeding grounds for many fish, and provide food for birds, such as egrets and the endangered wood stork".

 "Beaches also erode as sea level rises.
 A higher water level makes it more likely that storm waves will wash over a barrier island or open new inlets.
 Eroding shores will threaten homes throughout the South Carolina coast unless people take measures to prevent shore erosion".

+The City of Charleston proposed an 8-mile seawall to mitigate the impact of seawater rise around the peninsula of Charleston.
+The decision is still pending per a final design decision between the City and the U.S. Army Corps of Engineers.